dak0rn/require.Sandbox/README.md

 ### Sandbox.error

-The `.error` property contains the error that occurred while loading the module.
+The `.error` property contains the last error that occurred.
+This includes require errors as well as errors that occur when trying to access a property using `.execute()`.
 The default value here is `undefined`.

 ### Patching error functions